sokolj1/minimal-mistakes/_posts/2018-03-16-K-Means-Clustering-Implementation.md

 This plot is exactly the same as the plot with the built in K-means Clustering function, with the exception of the cluster identifiers.
 The groupings are the same, but the numbering is different.

-If you want to take a look at the source code, please see this [github repository](https://github.com/sokolj1/K_Means_Clustering) titled K_Means_Clustering.
+If you want to take a look at the source code, please see the [github repository](https://github.com/sokolj1/K_Means_Clustering) titled K_Means_Clustering.
 Thank you for reading!

-John